pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The "DELEG Delegation Information" registry should be populated with the following initial registrations:

 ~~~
+Number:  0
+Name:  mandatory
+Meaning: Mandatory keys in this RR
+Reference:  {{nameserver-info}} of this document
+Change Controller:  IETF

 Number:  1
 Name:  server-ipv4
 Meaning:  An unordered collection of IPv4 addresses of name servers